 Name Term Expires June 30

 Kim Fallis 2021

-Scott Fines 2019
+Scott Fines 2023

 Robert Hasheider 2020

-Dick Parker 2019
+Thomas Jensen 2023

 Robin Wenneker 2022

+Thomas Jensen 2020

 Overall administration of the System is performed by the Assistant Director of Water & Light and his staff.
-The Assistant Director of Water & Light is responsible for the operation of the System and is appointed by the City manager.
+The Assistant Director of Water & Light is responsible for the operation of the System and is appointed by the City Manager.

-Mr. Ryan Williams is a dedicated public servant with seventeen years of service with the City of Columbia and has served as the Assistant Director of Water & Light since May 2010.
-Mr. Williams is earned his bachelor's degrees in electrical engineering and computer engineering from the University of Missouri.
+Mr. Ryan Williams has served as Assistant Director of Water & Light since May 2010.
+He is a dedicated public servant with 17 years of service with the City.
+Mr. Williams earned his bachelor's degrees in electrical engineering and computer engineering from the University of Missouri.
 He is a registered Professional Engineer with the State.
 Mr. Williams holds a certificate from the American Public Power Association as a Public Power Manager.
 Mr. Williams is a member of the Board of Directors and the Engineering Committee for the SERC Reliability Corporation.
 Mr. Williams is also a member of the Missouri Public Utility Alliance's MJMEUC and MAMU Board of Directors.